 - Follow Good Clinical Practice guidelines when planning how studies, particularly RCTs, will be supervised.
 Further advice specific to each topic will be given by the HTA Programme at proposal Stage 2 and contracting stages.

-Please note that an unsuccessful proposal cannot normally be resubmitted to this or any other NETS programme within one year of the original decision letter, unless applicants can demonstrate that it has changed significantly and is essentially a new proposal.
+Please note that an unsuccessful proposal cannot normally be resubmitted to this or the EME, HSDR or PHR programmes within one year of the original decision letter, unless applicants can demonstrate that it has changed significantly and is essentially a new proposal.

 NIHR will not accept the same or substantially similar applications to more than one NIHR programme.
 If two similar applications are submitted, once the overlap is identified, the application that is most advanced through the funding process will continue and the second will not be taken further.